 • Temperance – an old-fashioned word for moderation.
 All of the laws of health must be observed in moderation.

 • Air – fresh, pure air daily.
 Animals were always meant to be outdoors just as we were.
 My dogs are given free choice since I work from home.
 The time of year and also weather will determine how much they spend outdoors.
 I also make sure the indoor air is of good quality (often the home has the most toxic air of all pollution – just do an internet search on “toxic indoor air pollution“).
 We use a good quality air purifier that also negatively ionizes the air.
-Additionally I also use Young Living Essential Oils in diffusers in my home.
+Additionally I also use high quality essential oils in diffusers in my home.
 We don’t use any pesticides, herbicides, chemical fertilizers in our yards or home.
 We also don’t use any toxic cleaning or personal care products in our home, and that includes NO air fresheners.
-Only the goodness of the Young Living oils!

 • Rest – not just sleep but deep rest.
 That can’t happen with a constant influx of noise and light.
 A darkened room with no light coming from digital clocks, phones, and any other digital/mobile device.
 This constant stream of sound is bad for us and it is even worse for animals.
 They need a place to get away from all the noise and sounds of human contrivances.